UniMath/agda-unimath/src/orthogonal-factorization-systems/cellular-maps.lagda.md

 with any `k`-connected map `g` is [surjective](foundation.surjective-maps.md).
-The terminology `k`-cellular comes from the fact that the `k`-connected maps are precisely the maps that satisfy the right mere lifting property wtih respect to the [spheres](synthetic-homotopy-theory.spheres.md)
+The terminology `k`-cellular comes from the fact that the `k`-connected maps are precisely the maps that satisfy the right mere lifting property with respect to the [spheres](synthetic-homotopy-theory.spheres.md)

 ```text